Igrium/the-portal-collection/readme.md

 ## Unit Scale

 Care has been taken to keep these models dimensionally accurate and true to the original artistic intent.
-Each model has been ported and/or remade at a scale of 1 hammer unit = 1 inch (.0254 meters).
-It is also common to represent Source Engine models at a scale of 1 hammer unit = 0.01905 meters.
-If this is desired, simply scale each model by .075.
+Each model has been ported and/or remade at a scale of 1 Hammer unit = 0.75 inches (0.01905 Blender units).

+Honestly, I think 1 HU = 1 inch is better, but this seems to be the de-facto standard.

 ## Installation

 To download the collection, click "*Code > Download Zip*", and extract the zip contents to somewhere on your computer.
+All assets are designed to work with Blender 3.6+

 ![download the repo](img/download.png)